rheem-ecosystem/rheem/README.md

 # Examples
 ### (1) UpperCase
 ![alt text](images/uppercase.png "UpperCase rheem plan")

+In this simple example, we take a text file iterate through it's stream of lines, perform a String UpperCase operation on each line, and output the result to standard java output.
+Step one is defining a rheem plan, this includes creating a new RheemPlan, new operators instances(lines 4 to 11), connecting operators together (lines 13-15), and then adding a sink to the RheemPlan instance.
+Step two is creating a rheem context(line 21).
+Step three is registering requied platforms(line 22).
+Note that for this simple example we only registerd the Standalone JVM platform.
+Finally, step four is executing the rheem plan(line 25).

+Note that in line

 ```java
        // Build the RheemPlan that reads from a text file as source,
        // performs an uppercase on all characters and output to a localcallback sink